ozsharfr/ice_breaker/README.md

     type: "redis"
 ```

-Sample config files to add LLMs from various providers are available in the `/opt/llm_gateway/configs` directory.
-You can set the appropriate environment variables in the `.env` file (such as OpenAI API keys) and use the `start-llm-gateway.sh` script to start the LLM Gateway.
+Sample config files to add LLMs from various providers will be available in the `/opt/llm_gateway/configs` directory when you add the llm-gateway feature to your devcontainer config.
+The same set of configs are made available in the `configs` folder of this repo.
+You can set the appropriate environment variables in the `.env` file at `/opt/llm_gateway/.env` (such as OpenAI API keys) and use the `start-llm-gateway.sh` script to start the LLM Gateway.

 ```bash
 /opt/llm_gateway/start-llm-gateway.sh --config /opt/llm_gateway/configs/model-config-ollama.yaml